Average MLB salary drops for 2nd straight year

 This was just the fifth decline since records started in 1967, when the average was $19,000.
 There also were drops in 1987, when clubs were found guilty of collusion; in 1995, after the end of a 7½-month strike; and in 2004.

-This year's drop followed two slow free-agent markets and new contracts with large signing bonuses for Mike Trout, Alex Bregman, Jacob deGrom, Paul Goldschmidt, Manny Machado and A.J.
+This year's drop followed two slow free-agent markets and new contracts with large signing bonuses for Mike Trout, Alex Bregman, Manny Machado and A.J.
 Pollock.
-Their bonuses, even if received in 2019, are prorated over the length of each contract.
+Those four players received $62 million in signing bonuses during 2019 that are prorated over the length of each contract in the calculation of the average.
+If the entire amounts had been counted for 2019, the average would have been about $54,000 higher -- more than the $44,196 drop.

 Those stars all receive huge increases for 2020, and Gerrit Cole, Stephen Strasburg and Anthony Rendon agreed to $200 million-plus contracts last week.